Run Stardist: A Guide and Pipeline

 predict-stardist --config CONFIG_PATH

 where CONFIG_PATH is the path to the YAML configuration file.
-For example, if you want to use the model with the example configuration file configs/train_and_infer.yml:
+For example, if you want to use the model with the example configuration file configs/train_and_infer.yml

-cd ovules-instance-segmentation/stardist/
+cd go-nuclear/stardist/

 CUDA_VISIBLE_DEVICES=0 predict-stardist --config configs/train_and_infer.yml

-Specifying a Graphic Card (GPU)
+Specifying a Graphics Card (GPU)

 If you need to specify a graphic card, for example to use the No. 7 card (the eighth), do: